Rekha's net worth: A look at the grand life of the timeless beauty

 The net worth of Rekha

-The estimated net worth of the actress is around USD 40 million (INR 332 crore approx.).
-She receives USD 78,082 (INR 65 lakh) rupees annually as salary and allowances from her other ventures.
-The actress used to charge USD 1.6 million approx. (INR 14 crore) for one role.
-Rekha used to earn USD 720,871 (INR 6 crore) from brand promotions.
+The estimated net worth of the actress is around USD 40 million.
+She receives USD 78,082 rupees annually as salary and allowances from her other ventures.
+The actress used to charge around USD 1.6 million for one role.
+Rekha used to earn USD 720,871 from brand promotions.
 She charges a similar amount for going to different shows and events now.
 During her time, she was one of the highest-paid celebrities in the film industry.
 Rekha also became a Rajya Sabha MP in 2012.
-She received an amount of USD 1,201 (INR 1 lakh) as an allowance from the government as well.
+She received an amount of USD 1,201 as an allowance from the government as well.

 Other assets owned by the Biwi Ho To Aisi actress

-Rekha owns other assets worth approximately USD 3 million (INR 25 crore).
+Rekha owns other assets worth approximately USD 3 million.
 The veteran star also has an amazing collection of expensive Kanjeevaram sarees and gold jewellery.
 She is known to spend her money very judiciously and hence has a huge amount of savings as well.

 Properties owned by Rekha

 The Koi… Mil Gaya actress resides in a bungalow located in Bandra Bandstand in Mumbai.
 Salman Khan, Shah Rukh Khan and Farhan Akhtar are her neighbours.
-The value of her bungalow is said to be USD 12 million approx. (INR 100 crore).
+The value of her bungalow is said to be around USD 12 million.
 Besides this luxurious property, she owns several other houses in Mumbai and South India.
 She has also put a few of her properties on rent, which ensures that money is flowing constantly from there.

 Her love for luxury cars